Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - Reduce the [Uranium Fever Profile](https://uraniumfever.net/docs/setupinstructions/#-selecting-a-uranium-fever-profile-) quality.

 - **FPS Limiters - Do I need a separate FPS limiter?**
   - Yes.
-RTSS uses CPU functions to limit FPS, which offers lower latency and better consistency than GPU-based methods, especially in Fallout: New Vegas.
+RTSS utilizes CPU-based functions to limit FPS, which offers lower latency and better consistency than GPU-based methods, especially in Fallout: New Vegas.

 - **Hardcore - Can I disable hardcore mode?**
   - No. Many mods in Uranium Fever rely on hardcore mode, and the list is designed around it.